BhuvneshSalwan/FacebookBulkAudienceCreator/readme.md

 The Code is used to Create Audiences on Facebook.
 The Type of the Audience Created is Website and Page Engagement.

+The Version of the Code is : v4.0

+The Difference from Code Version v3.0

+1. Added the Hostname and Client Id in the BQ Log Table.

 The Version of the Code is : v3.0

 The Difference from Code Version v2.0